eserie/wax-ml/README.md

 ## Design

-WAX-ML is research oriented library.
-It relies on [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) and [Haiku](https://github.com/deepmind/dm-haiku) functional programing paradigm to ease the development of research ideas.
+WAX-ML is research-oriented library.
+It relies on [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) and [Haiku](https://github.com/deepmind/dm-haiku) functional programming paradigm to ease the development of research ideas.

 WAX-ML is a bit like [Flux](https://fluxml.ai/Flux.jl/stable/) in [Julia](https://julialang.org/) programming language.

-WAX-ML is not a framework but either a set of tools which aim to complement [JAX Ecosystem](https://moocaholic.medium.com/jax-a13e83f49897).
+WAX-ML is not a framework but either a set of tools that aim to complement [JAX Ecosystem](https://moocaholic.medium.com/jax-a13e83f49897).

 # Contents